-UtahSAG is a Utah 501c3 registered non-profit corporation with the purpose of supporting Amateur (HAM) radio organizations and operators in the state of Utah who provide communications support for charity events such as The Tour de Cure (American Diabetes Association), Cycle for Life (The Cystic Fibrosis Foundation), The Summit Challenge (The National Ability Center), Ride 4 Education/Ride 4 Respect (Utah School Employees Association), Ride with the Angels (Angel Hands), and Scouting for Food (Utah Food Bank) .
+UtahSAG is a Utah 501c3 registered non-profit corporation with the purpose of supporting Amateur (HAM) radio organizations and operators in the state of Utah who provide communications support for charity events such as The Tour de Cure (American Diabetes Association), Cycle for Life (The Cystic Fibrosis Foundation), The Summit Challenge (The National Ability Center), Tim Wangsgaard Memorial Ride/Ride 4 Education (Utah School Employees Association), Ride with the Angels (Angel Hands Foundation), and Scouting for Food (Utah Food Bank) .

 UtahSAG also makes it's volunteers and equipment available to local public service and community organizations such as police and fire departments, when requested, in the event of public emergencies as well as the National Weather Service of Utah to provide weather information from around the state during emergency weather conditions.

-By supporting these events UtahSAG provides services to around 4,000 event participants each year.
-SAG services include transportation, food and water and general care so that the participants can enjoy the event they are participating in.
+By supporting these events UtahSAG provides services to around 8,000 event participants each year.
+SAG services include transportation, food/water and general care so that the participants can enjoy the event they are participating in.